HiddenSystem/HiddenSystem.github.io/content/Video Games/Reviews/Trails Series (軌跡).md

 First off, the series is inheritently niche, each game is a story-focused turn-based JRPG, that takes its time to build the characters and world.

+To take a real-ish world parallel using the Russo-Ukrainian War: This isn't a story about a Ukrainian soldier who fights against Russia.
+This is a story about a Ukranian citizen 1 year before Russia invades; it's about their favorite hobbies, their neighbors and friends, their favorite restaurant.
+As time passes, tensions slowly rise with Russia, but the story is not about the war, it's about the person who is dragged into defending their homeland.

+Simultaneously (or rather, in a different game), It will show you the perspective of a Russian citizen 1 year before the war, their friends and aspirations as well.
+The story isn't about the war, but about the person who is conscripted into the army, whose country's goals might not align with their own

 What I find as pros might instead turn you off the series.
-That's fine, but I do hope that if you find any of the below points appealing, that you try out the series
+That's fine, but I do hope that if you find any of the above or below points appealing, that you try out the series

 - Top quality and well-rounded characters, banter, and world-building.
 This includes the antagonists, and also everyday NPCs
   - The important part about this is the attention to detail.
 There aren't just mundane NPCs that direct the main protagonist towards their objective, but have their own lives and worries.